zhutoutoutousan/A-study-note-as-a-beginner/software/_log/log-solve-problem-solving.md

 - Debugging of Node.js using vscode
   - [Node.js debugging in VS Code](https://code.visualstudio.com/docs/nodejs/nodejs-debugging)
     - Docmark

+# Leetcode training
+- So you use Codewars for non-standardized training, then leetcode will be all about muscle memory, if you get adept at those process, proceed to ACM and TopCoder
+## List
+## Tree
+## Graph
+## Micellaneous
+- 1116.
+Print Zero Even Odd
+  - c++
+    - [ ] Assisted
+# TopCoder training
+- Unlocked after getting enough proficiency of leetcode and enough foundational knowledge

 # 2021/3/29
 ## Codewar --> Make a fxxking CPU